-Fundraising activities within the trust in 2020/21 started again on a small scale.
-The Trust plans to develop its fundraising potential in 2021/22 for the benefit of all trust students.
-Monitoring of all fundraising activities will take place on a regular basis by the Director of Finance and Operations which will be reported to the Board of Directors Finance, Audit and Premises subcommittee.
+Fundraising activities within the trust in 2021/22 continued to grow steadily.
+The Trust plans to develop its fundraising potential in 2022/23 for the benefit of all trust students.
+Monitoring of all fundraising activities will take place on a regular basis by the Director of Finance and Operations which will be reported to the Board of Directors Finance and Premises subcommittee.